openbaton/docs/docs/nfvo-installation-deb.md

 * `openbaton-gvnfm` (present only if you also installed the Generic VNFM) is the OpenBaton Generic GVNFM executable

 At this point the NFVO is ready to be used.
 Please refer to the [Introduction][use-openbaton] on how to start using it.

+### Install the latest NFVO version from the source code (for development purposes)

+Please refer to [this tutorial](nfvo-installation.md) if are willing to start a development process and modify the code.

 ### Starting and stopping NFVO (and the Generic VNFM)